The festival runs from Thursday 23 May to Sunday 2 June 2019.

 Friends are our loyal supporters whose involvement is greatly valued.
 In return for an annual membership, Friends get three days’ priority booking on all tickets we release and join a different queue at the festival, which allows them into the venue to choose their seats first.
-To become a Friend of the festival click here.
+Become a Friend of Hay Festival.

 Some say Big Bang, some believe in a freak poker game... more likely there were a bunch of friends round a kitchen table wanting something to do of an evening.